Toiletries

 With my hair short I don't have to worry about any products or tools.
 I have no specialized shampoo or conditioner, no comb, brush, gel, hair spray, blowdryer, etc. I don't worry about bed head, hat hair, helmet hair, etc. People ask if my head is cold in the winter, but it's actually warmer because I can use warm hats and toques, which I didn't used to do because it messed up my hair.
 My hair is almost completely dry with a towel-off and I spend zero time styling it.
 If I shaved my head that is something I'd have to do regularly.

-With the beard and hair trimmer I just do my hair and a more thorough job on my beard about every 2 - 3 weeks.
+With the beard and hair trimmer I just do my hair and a more thorough job on my beard about every 2 - 3 weeks (this takes literally 10 min to do a thorough job - I've timed it).
 For maintaining my beard - every few days I remove the guard and trim my neck up to my jaw line, as close to the skin as I can get it (never smooth, but with a beard it doesn't really matter I don't think) and trim back my moustache from my upper lip.
 I also trim any flyaways from my beard.
 No beard products, no beard comb or brush, no razor or shaving cream or aftershave or styptic pencil.

 Deodorant crystal: